matter-labs/zinc/zinc-book/src/07-expressions/01-literals.md

 examples, you can nest these constructions as deep as you need, but do not abuse this ability too much.

+> Integer literal can be written with the pseudo-fractional part, which is useful
+> for representing values with a lot of zeros after the comma, e.g. WEI units or
+> satoshis: `1.0_E18`, `0.001_E8`, `42_E6`.
+>
+> Such numbers are pseudo-fractional, as the exponent cannot be less than the number
+>of fractional digits.

 ## Array

 ```rust,no_run,noplaypen